-A number of different stochastic models and explanations lead to the formation of scale-free graphs.
+A number of different stochastic models and explanations can lead to the formation of scale-free graphs.
 First let's consider the hub-and-spoke system of the airline network, one of the paradigms of scale-free structure.
 How does this come about?
 Every time a new airport is created, the airlines have to create a balance between the resources and customer satisfaction, i.e., the cost of adding a new flight and customer comfort due to connectivity between the new airport and a larger number of airports.
 The most efficient use of these limited resources occurs if the new airport connects to pre-existent hubs in the network as it reduces the travel time of the average customer.
-This model is called the preferential attachment as newly created nodes prefer to connect to pre-existent hubs in the network [7] and it in this case it emphasizes the small -world property of scale-free networks [11].
-In contrast, one explains the evolution and growth of the , which is also scale free, in somewhat different way.

-duplication divergence model.
-In this model, a pre-existing node and its associated edges (for example, a webpage with all its pre-existing links) are duplicated randomly.
-After duplication, the edges associated with these two nodes diverge independent of one another.
-The duplication-divergence model leads to the formation of scale-free networks because the connectivity of hub The same duplication-divergence mechanism can describe the patterns and occurrence of “memes” in online media [32].
-As gene duplication is one of the major mechanisms for the evolution of protein families, the formation of scale-free behavior in the protein-protein interaction network was proposed to evolve via the duplication-divergence model [31].
+This model is called the preferential attachment as newly created nodes prefer to connect to pre-existent hubs in the network [7] and, in this case, it emphasizes the small -world property of scale-free networks [11].
+In contrast, one explains the evolution and growth of the WWW, which is also scale free, in somewhat different way.
+Here, a random pre-existing node and its associated edges (for example, a webpage with all its pre-existing links) are duplicated [PMID: 18632555].
+After duplication, subtle changes to the connectivity pattern of both nodes may occur such that a large proportion of their edges are likely to be shared [PMID:12727455].
+Such a duplication-divergence model leads to the formation of scale-free networks because the connectivity of a hub increases as one of its neighbors has a higher chance of getting duplicated.
+The same duplication-divergence mechanism can describe the patterns and occurrence of “memes” in online media [32].
+As gene duplication is one of the major mechanisms for the evolution of protein families, the formation of scale-free behavior in the protein-protein interaction network was proposed to evolve via the duplication-divergence model [31] [PMID:12727455].
 However, for protein networks there are additional twists in this explanation because one can actually resolve each of the nodes in the network as molecules with specific 3D geometry.
-In particular, on analyzing the structural interfaces involved in protein-protein interactions, there are great differences in hubs that interact with many proteins by reusing the same structural interface versus those that simultaneously use many different interaction interfaces.
+In particular, upon analyzing the structural interfaces involved in protein-protein interactions, there are great differences in hubs that interact with many proteins by reusing the same structural interface versus those that simultaneously use many different interaction interfaces.
 The duplication divergence model only applies to the former situation (with the duplicated protein reusing the same interface as its parent) [34].

+[[KKY2all: may be cut this paragraph.
+It does Not fit]]

-Yet another mechanistic model giving rise a power-law distribution the component usage in bacterial genomes and in software .
-Recently, it has been The essence is, to incorporate an additional component; one has to ensure the presence of the depending factors present in the network.
+Yet another mechanistic model giving rise a power-law distribution in the components usage in both bacterial genomes and in software systems.
+It has been reported that the frequency of appearance of individual enzymes across different bacterial genomes and the frequency of local installations of individual packages in multicomponent software projects follow a broad distribution [35].
+Recently, it has been suggested that the observations can be explained by the corresponding multi-levels dependency networks (enzyme A is connected to enzyme B if A is used to decompose the output metabolites of enzyme B; package A is connected to package B if the installation of package A depends on the installation of package B).
+The essence is, to incorporate an additional component; one has to ensure the presence of the depending factors present in the network [35].